WWBR

-WWBR (100.9 FM) is a radio station broadcasting a country music format.
-Licensed to Big Rapids, Michigan, it first began broadcasting in 1964 under the WBRN-FM call sign.
+WWBR (100.9 FM) is a radio station broadcasting a country music format in Big Rapids, Michigan.
+It first began broadcasting in 1964 under the WBRN-FM call sign.
 Mornings with Etch is the Morning show host.

 HD Radio

-On September 7, 2025, WWBR's HD2 subchannel changed their format from classic rock (which moved to new sign-on WWRW 98.9 FM Big Rapids, branded as "Rewind 98.9") to contemporary Christian, branded as "Smile FM".
-WWBR-HD2's translator W256CC moved from 99.1 FM to 95.1 FM.
+This station's second HD Radio subchannel and an associated translator broadcast a classic rock format known as Rewind 99.1 until 2025, when Mentor Partners built WWRW (98.9 FM).
+The permit had been obtained in a swap with Smile FM, a regional contemporary Christian music network, for the translator, which moved to 95.1 MHz.
+Smile FM is broadcast on the HD2 subchannel of WWBR to feed this translator.